wp-plugins/wp-team-manager/readme.txt

 This plugin will display team or staff members using short code on your post or page.
 You can display team members picture,social links,vcard and other info.
 Features:
+Ordered list:
 1. List and Grid view to display team members.
 1. Different Image Shapes.
 1. Limit number of team member to display.
 1. Control member display order.